Skip to main content

 Setup Expense Accounts

 • Client Expense: These are expenses you create from the Time & Expenses list page that will be added to client invoices and billed to the client.
 A QuickBooks Bill will get created for the client/customer account.
-The client expense will be available in ZenCase from the Time & Expenses list page.
+The client expense will be available in Practice Pro from the Time & Expenses list page.

 • What is a blackbook expense?
 A blackbook expense is a tax deductible expense that the firm has not decided to reimburse as a "firm expense" – but it allows partners to get a tax benefit.
 For example, a partner will take a reduction in salary equal to the amount of a reimbursable blackbook expense.
 The firm will take the tax deduction for the expense and reimburse the partner.
 The expense reimbursement is technically not income to the partner.
 This means that a partner can effectively pay for expenses that would otherwise be tax-deductible with pretax rather than post-tax money.